U.S. flag

 A lock () or https:// means you’ve safely connected to the .gov website.
 Share sensitive information only on official, secure websites.

-The External Compliance Program oversees and monitors the Department’s compliance with statutes that prohibit discrimination in federally conducted programs and federally assisted programs.
-In carrying out this function, the Office of Civil Rights, External Compliance Program, receives and processes complaints from individuals who believe they have been discriminated against on the basis of race, color, national origin (limited English proficiency), age, sex, disability, or reprisal in Federally conducted and Federally assisted programs or activities.
-Federally conducted programs are those that are directly administered by the Department of Commerce.
-Federally assisted programs are those programs that receive Federal financial assistance.
+The External Civil Rights Program oversees and monitors Department of Commerce federal funding recipient’s compliance with statutes that prohibit discrimination including, but not limited to, Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act, and the Age Discrimination Act of 1975.
+In carrying out this function, the Office of Civil Rights, External Civil Rights Program receives and processes complaints from individuals who believe they have been discriminated against on the basis of race, color, national origin (limited English proficiency), age, sex, disability, or reprisal in federally assisted programs and activities.

-Title VI of the Civil Rights Act of 1964 and Executive Order 13166 prohibit exclusion from participation in, denial of benefits of, and discrimination under Federally-assisted programs on the grounds of race, color, or national origin, including limited English proficiency.
-Executive Order 13166 requires Federal agencies to ensure meaningful access to Federal programs for limited English proficient persons.
+Title VI of the Civil Rights Act of 1964 prohibit exclusion from participation in, denial of benefits of, and discrimination on the grounds of race, color, or national origin, including limited English proficiency by programs and activities receiving federal financial assistance from DOC.
 DOC has promulgated regulations to effectuate the applicable provisions of Title VI.

 Title IX of the Education Amendments of 1972 prohibits exclusion from participation in, denial of the benefits of, or discrimination on the basis of sex in any education program or activity receiving Federal financial assistance.
 DOC has promulgated regulations to effectuate the applicable provisions of Title IX.